BinsIT/Remover/README.md

 💖 Support the Project

-If you’d like to support the development of RemoverPRO, you can do so only through:
+If you’d like to support the development of RemoverPRO, you can do so:

 👉 buymeacoffee.com/bartechpro